rsyncOSX/RsyncOSXdocs/content/post/configfiles.md

 ## User configurations and Assist

-The [user configurations](/post/userconfiguration/) and [Assist](/post/addconfigurations/#assist) data are stored as plist in:
+The [user configurations](/post/userconfiguration/) is stored as plist in:
 ```
 $HOME/.rsyncosx/macserialnumber/config.plist
-$HOME/.rsyncosx/macserialnumber/assist.plist
 ```
 The user settings applies to all profiles.